Scilly Visitor Survey shows short breaks demand

-The Isles of Scilly’s latest Visitor Survey has revealed a growing demand for short breaks, particularly among first time visitors to the islands and particularly during the shoulder seasons (March, April, May, September and October).
+The Isles of Scilly’s 2018 official Visitor Survey has revealed a growing trend for short breaks to the islands, particularly in the shoulder months and by first-time visitors.

 Overall, 2018 saw an increase in first-time visitors, up 3% on the previous year.

 There continues to be a strong interest in visiting outside of the main season, with 68% saying they would consider visiting the islands between November and March.

 The Annual Visitor Survey has been conducted by the Islands’ Partnership for the last five years, providing valuable visitor insight which helps the IP to shape the islands’ tourism plans and help grow the visitor economy.
 Last year’s survey, the most comprehensive yet, attracted 2,310 responses.